-Update prepared by Christopher Edwards (Partner, Guernsey)
+Update prepared by Christopher Edwards (Partner, Guernsey) and Jeremy Bell-Connell (Associate, Guernsey)

-In a recent decision, which provides some reassurance for offshore service providers, the High Court dismissed the National Crime Agency's attempt to use unexplained wealth orders to seize homes in London.
+In a decision which provides some comfort for offshore service providers, the High Court has discharged unexplained wealth orders previously obtained by the National Crime Agency against several London properties.

-The High Court of England and Wales recently (on 8 April 2020) handed down its judgment in relation to an application to discharge three unexplained wealth orders.
-Though the National Crime Agency (NCA) had earlier been successful in its first UWOs in relation to property held by Mrs Hajiyeva (she of the infamous Harrods spending spree), the High Court decision brought this to a halt, and in doing so provided some reassurance for offshore service providers about the court's preparedness to intervene and to educate where incorrect assumptions are being made in relation to the use of UWOs.
+The High Court of England and Wales has recently (on 8 April 2020) handed down its judgment in relation to an application to discharge three unexplained wealth orders.
+Though the National Crime Agency (NCA) had earlier been successful in its first UWOs in relation to property held by Mrs Hajiyeva (she of the infamous Harrods spending spree), its run of success came to an abrupt halt, and in doing so provided some encouragement for offshore service providers.